domcke-lab/base-python-project/README.md

 - `tests/` stores unit tests; add new tests as your project grows.
 - `data/` contains raw or processed datasets and is ignored by Git.
 - `notebooks/` is for exploratory notebooks; `nbstripout` removes notebook outputs, keeping them clean and small in the repository.
-- `scripts/` is for repeatable analyses.
-Typically ideation and iteration happens in a notebook and as things become more finalized it is moved to a script.
+- `scripts/` is for repeatable, stable analyses.
+Typically, ideation and iteration happens in a notebook and as things become more finalized, code is moved to a script.

 ## Environment Variables
 You may find yourself using APIs or other services that need private keys and passwords.
 These should **never** be written in your code itself as they will become public if they are committed to the repository.
 Instead you should store them in a .env file that is ignored by git and access them from there.